fortune1991/fortune1991.github.io/projects/diy.md

 **Skills:** Shaping, Glassing, Graphic Design

 **Description:** Props to my friend Alex for this one!
 After taking a surfboard shaping course with Christchurch company Sadhana, he decided to start making boards from scratch at home.
 I joined him for the ride and picked up my own blank.
-What followed was an incredibly fun, messy, sticky, and occasionally stressful journey — full of dust, resin, and fast-setting epoxy!
+What followed was an incredibly fun, messy, sticky, and occasionally stressful journey — full of dust and fast-setting resin!

 **Build Diary:** [Click here!](/projects/build_diaries/surf)